hvesalai/emacs-scala-mode/README.md

 ### Parameter lists (scala-indent:align-parameters)

-When this variable is set to 't' (default), parameters and run-on lines in parameter lists will always align under and acording to the first parameter.
+When this variable is set to non-nil (default), parameters and run-on lines in parameter lists will always align under and acording to the first parameter.